cabforum/servercert/docs/EVG.md

 **Private Organization**:  A non-governmental legal entity (whether ownership interests are privately held or publicly traded) whose existence was created by a filing with (or an act of) the Incorporating Agency or equivalent in its Jurisdiction of Incorporation.

-**Qualified Auditor**:   An independent public accounting firm that meets the auditing qualification requirements specified in [Section 17.6](#auditor-qualification) of these Guidelines.
+**Qualified Auditor**:   An independent public accounting firm that meets the auditing qualification requirements specified in [Section 17.6](#auditor-qualification).

 **Qualified Government Information Source**:   A database maintained by a Government Entity (e.g. SEC filings) that meets the requirements of [Section 11.11.6](#qualified-government-information-source).